 You can create a blank symbol and then add content to it, or you can take an existing component on your stage and convert it to a symbol.
 We will create a symbol by starting with some text and converting it to a symbol.

-- 1. Make a new blank Flash file. - 2.
-Select the Text Tool.
-T - 3.
-Choose the options shown to the right from the Properties panel (including a fill colour for your text). - 4.
-Click in the middle of the stage and type the text Flash!
+- 1. Make a new blank Flash file.

+- 2. Select the Text Tool.

+- 3. Choose the following options from the Properties panel (including a fill colour for your text).